-The following Property guidance note Produced in partnership with Jamie Whittle of R&R Urquhart provides comprehensive and up to date legal information covering:
+The following Property practice note produced in partnership with Jamie Whittle of R&R Urquhart provides comprehensive and up to date legal information covering:

 This Practice Note considers controls and regulatory issues protecting wildlife, habitats and landscapes in Scotland, and their potential impact and effect for developers and landowners.
 It explores the legal and regulatory context over protected sites including special areas of conservation (SACs) and special protection areas (SPAs), sites of special scientific interest (SSSIs), Ramsar sites, marine protected areas (MPAs), national scenic areas (NSAs) and wild land areas (WLAs).
 Protected species and plants, hedges and trees, invasive non-native species (INNS) as well as engineering works in the water environment and the various responsible agencies responsible for regulating controlled activities and permits are also considered.